FirelyTeam/spark/README.md

 We also welcome anyone who wants to support this effort and help us make Spark a better reference platform and playground for FHIR.

+**DISCLAIMER: The web projects Spark.Web and Spark.Classic are meant as reference implementations and should never be used out of the box in a production environment without adding as a minimum security features.**

 ## Quickstart
 The easiest way to test Spark FHIR server is by using Docker.
 Make sure you have installed [Docker](https://docs.docker.com/install/).
 On Linux you will need to install [Docker Compose](https://docs.docker.com/compose/install/) as well.
 After installing Docker you could run Spark server by running the command for your operating system: